Loading...

 (c) The total distance traveled in 7 s.

-(d) What is the displacement after 7 seconds.
+(d) What is the displacement after 7 seconds?

 Velocity-time graph for a general motion

 Solution: (a) The slope of a line on a velocity-time graph gives the acceleration of the object.
-Thus, the slope from 0 to 1 s is \[\text{slope}=\frac{\Delta v}{\Delta t}=\frac{6-0}{1-0}=6\,{\rm m/s^2}\] For 1 s to 3 s, the slope or acceleration is \[\text{slope}=\frac{v_f-v_i}{t_f-t_f}=\frac{-6-6}{3-1}=-6\,{\rm m/s^2}\] Where subscripts $i$ and $f$ denote the initial and final points on the line segment.
-And finally, for 3 s to 7 s, the acceleration is \[\text{slope}=\frac{v_f-v_i}{t_f-t_i}=\frac{0-(-6)}{7-3}=+1.5\,{\rm m/s^2}\]
+Thus, the slope from 0 to 1 s is: \[\text{slope}=\frac{\Delta v}{\Delta t}=\frac{6-0}{1-0}=6\,{\rm m/s^2}\] For 1 s to 3 s, the slope or acceleration is: \[\text{slope}=\frac{v_f-v_i}{t_f-t_f}=\frac{-6-6}{3-1}=-6\,{\rm m/s^2}\] where subscripts $i$ and $f$ denote the initial and final points on the line segment.
+Finally, for 3 s to 7 s, the acceleration is: \[\text{slope}=\frac{v_f-v_i}{t_f-t_i}=\frac{0-(-6)}{7-3}=+1.5\,{\rm m/s^2}\]

-In this graph, in the time interval 0 to 7 s, there are two bounded areas that have been colored.
+In this graph, in the time interval from 0 to 7 s, there are two bounded areas that have been colored.

 area of a triangle and trapezoid under a v-t graph

-The area triangles are found as \begin{align*}\text{yellow area}&=(1/2)(base\times height)\\&=(1/2)(2\times 6)\\&=6\quad {\rm m}\\\\\text{pink area}&=(1/2)(5\times (-6))\\&=-15\quad {\rm m}\end{align*} The algebraic sum of areas under a $v-t$ graph, gives the total displacement during that time interval.
+The areas of triangles are found as follows: \begin{align*}\text{yellow area}&=(1/2)(base\times height)\\&=(1/2)(2\times 6)\\&=6\quad {\rm m}\\\\\text{pink area}&=(1/2)(5\times (-6))\\&=-15\quad {\rm m}\end{align*} The algebraic sum of areas under a $v-t$ graph gives the total displacement during that time interval.
 So, \[\text{total area}=6+(-15)=-9\quad {\rm m}\] Thus, the total displacement of the object is 9 meters toward the negative $x$-axis.

 (c) The absolute value of area under a $v-t$ graph during any time interval gives the distance traveled over that interval.
 In this case, the object has traveled a distance of 6 meters for 2 s, and 15 meters for the next 5 seconds.
-So the total distance traveled in 7 s is the sum of these distances \[\text{total distance}=6+15=21\quad {\rm m}\]
+So the total distance traveled in 7 s is the sum of these distances: \[\text{total distance}=6+15=21\quad {\rm m}\]

 Summing Up: